EBendinelli/bndy-site/src/data/blog/migrating-from-spotify-to-tidal.md

 ```

 Because I also wanted to import my favourite artists and album (yes, it's 2025 and I love a [good album](https://tidal.com/browse/album/278403634/u)), I used [this fork,](https://github.com/c0ball/spotify_to_tidal/tree/feat/sync-artists-albums) which is a work in progress adding this feature.
-It's not perfect and I had some issues but [the PR](https://github.com/spotify2tidal/spotify_to_tidal/pull/92) is almost merged.
+It's not perfect and I had some minor issues but [the PR](https://github.com/spotify2tidal/spotify_to_tidal/pull/92) is almost merged.

 > Privacy note: I checked network calls when running this tool and it didn't seem to leak any data.
 All the requests were going to Spotify or TIDAL.